 Italy Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Italy needs more than just the obvious Italy cover letter and Italy CV writing and translation - it requires careful preparation.
+However, a job search in Italy needs more than just the obvious Italy cover letter and Italy CV writing and translation - it requires careful preparation for the successful passing of the Italy job interview.
 You will face issues that probably did not even cross your mind when you decided to apply for work in Italy.

 Do not take to lightly the big influence an Italy cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, odd job application procedures, unusual selection trends and new management culture.